MeachamusPrime/LivestreamDevice/README.md

 1. Download this repository
 2. Open the archive
 3. Extract the files into the home directory
+4. Note: If you chose a username other than `pi`, you will need to change all occurences of the username `pi` in the scripts to your username

 ## Modify for Your Livestream
 If you are not building for WestHSV CofC, modify the livestream link in `StartLivestream.sh` on the last line to your indirect livestream link.